 vision

-The EZS is a non-profit organization which specializes in adult education.
+The EZS is a non-profit organisation which specialises in adult education.
 Our goal is to be able to educate anyone, without requiring preparatory training, although some commercial sailing experience is highly recommended!

 The school uses its own solar-panel generated electricity; class rooms are equipped with sensors that switch off the lights when nobody is there.